Content on this page was generated by AI and has not been manually reviewed.

 • For many organizations, the best solution isn’t a pure VPN or a pure Zscaler deployment. it’s a hybrid approach that gradually replaces VPN-based access with Zero Trust app access, while keeping essential remote access workflows intact during transition.

 What exactly is a VPN, and how does it work?
+Which vpn is the best reddit 2026

 • Core idea: create an encrypted tunnel from a user device to a corporate network or a service, so data in transit stays private even on untrusted networks.